-A mining effect to the substrate water levels of Swamp 28 (overlying Longwall 24) was identified in 2016 based on the incomplete recovery of substrate water levels following rainfall events (Chart 48 and Appendices C1 and C2).
+A mining effect to the substrate water levels of Swamp 28 (overlying Longwall 24) was identified in 2016 based on the incomplete recovery of substrate water levels following rainfall events (Chart 49 and Appendices C1 and C2).
 Swamp 28 is considered to have an impact from mining of Longwall 25, although no effect on swamp substrate water levels occurred when Longwall 24 passed directly beneath the monitoring site (Appendices C1 and C2).
-The substrate piezometer at Swamp 28 returned to dry conditions from September 2017, remaining so until February 2020, as did the two control swamp piezometers (Swamps 137a and 137b; Chart 48).
-During the current reporting period all three swamps were at low levels intermittently saturated during January and February 2021 and have, since March 2021, increased in water level and have stayed at that level.
+The substrate piezometer at Swamp 28 returned to dry conditions from September 2017, remaining so until February 2020, as did the two control swamp piezometers (Swamps 137a and 137b; Chart 49).
+The substrate piezometer indicated saturated conditions until December 2020.
+Groundwater levels were intermittently saturated throughout 2021.
+Groundwater levels responded to rainfall events towards the end of 2021 in both Swamp 28 and the controls swamps, and consistently remained above the $-2\sigma$ limit throughout 2022.